Kinetic Sunyaev Zel'dovich velocity reconstruction from Planck and unWISE: Data and Theoretical Modelling

 where $\Delta^v_\ell$ and $\Delta^g_\ell$ are defined in Eq.~\eqref{eq:vsources} and~\eqref{eq:gsource} respectively.
 This is shown in Fig.~\ref{fig:gv}.
 There is a significant positive correlation for $\ell < 5$, and a slowly decreasing anti-correlation for $\ell > 10$.
 The expected variance on the cross-spectrum based on the theoretical model for the galaxy power spectrum and remote dipole estimator variance is

 We discuss this in detail in the next subsection.
-The variance is roughly twice the expected signal at $\ell = 1$ and and more than an order of magnitude larger at $\ell \sim 10$, with the ratio growing roughly linearly with $\ell$ thereafter.
-We therefore do not expect a detection of the signal in the cross-power.
+The variance is roughly twice the expected signal at $\ell = 1$ and more than an order of magnitude larger at $\ell \sim 10$, with the ratio growing roughly linearly with $\ell$ thereafter.
+We therefore do not expect a detection of a signal in the cross-power for Planck and unWISE.